Tuesday, 8 May 2012

 In fact, the correct republican position is quite obviously one which would be pro-choice.

 Now, I would never be so sectarian as to suggest that one political party can claim ownership of republicanism, similarly to how I believe no single political unit or party can claim ownership of socialism, and I am loathe to begin dictating the terms of what is and is not “republican.”
 If I recall correctly, the 1916 Proclamation or the Democratic Programme of the First Dáil never specifically mentioned fracking or the need for Whistleblower’s Legislation, however republicans are quite happy to take “republican” positions on these issues because you can extrapolate certain things from principles contained in documents that republicans take their ideology from.
+There are a few core principles that I think every republican can agree are truly “republican” regardless of their party affiliation; beliefs in freedom, anti-racism, economic and social equality - including gender equality.
+I don’t think anyone would dispute the idea that to be a republican you have to believe in equality between the genders.

 Abortion for republicans should be an equality issue.